 U.S.citizenship such as birth certificate, passport or naturalization papers.

-Identity that shows name, date of birth and preferably a photo such as a U.S. Driver’s License, U.S. Identification Card, or U.S. Passport.
+An identity that shows name, date of birth and preferably a photo such as a U.S. Driver’s License, U.S. Identification Card, or U.S. Passport.
 These documents must be currently valid and not expired.

-Veteran’s benefits, consisting of monthly disability payments, health care and various other benefits, are available to veterans of U.S. military service and their dependents.
+Veteran’s benefits, consisting of monthly disability payments, healthcare and various other benefits, are available to veterans of U.S. military service and their dependents.